Islamic Books for Kids: The Ultimate Guide to Building a Muslim Library

 Ages 3–5: Picture Books and Simple Stories

 This is the golden age of picture books.
-Your child can follow a simple narrative, identify with characters, and — crucially — they'll want the same book read 47 times in a row.
+Your child can follow a simple story and connect with characters.
+They'll also want the same book read 47 times in a row.
 Use that!
-The repetition cements the message.
+The repeat readings help the message stick.

 What to look for:

-- • Beautiful, full-page illustrations (this age judges books by their pictures, and they're right to)
+- • Beautiful, full-page pictures (this age picks books by the art — and they're right to)

 - • Stories about sharing, kindness, honesty — Islamic values through action, not lecture